Spurs–Suns rivalry: 1990s

 Three years later the two rivals met again.
-The Spurs finished that year with a record of 59-23, the Midwest Division title, and the second seed in the Western Conference.
-The Suns, in contrast, just made the playoffs with a 41-41 record and the seventh seed.
-The Spurs won the first two games at home and won the second of two games at Phoenix, winning the series 3-1.
-The Spurs would go on to face the Utah Jazz.
-Their season over, the Suns would trade Barkley to the Houston Rockets for Sam Cassell, Robert Horry, Mark Bryant, and Chucky Brown.
+The Spurs finished that year with a record of 59–23, the Midwest Division title, and the second seed in the Western Conference.
+The Suns, in contrast, just made the playoffs with a 41–41 record and the seventh seed.
+The Spurs won the first two games at home and won the second of two games at Phoenix, winning the series 3–1.
+The Spurs would go on to face the Utah Jazz, where they lost in six games.
+The Suns would trade Barkley to the Houston Rockets for Sam Cassell, Robert Horry, Mark Bryant, and Chucky Brown.

 During the 1997 offseason, the Spurs, who finished with the third worst record in the league (David Robinson and Sean Elliott had both suffered injuries which kept them out of the lineup for extended periods) won the 1997 NBA Draft Lottery and, in the subsequent draft, selected consensus All-American Tim Duncan from Wake Forest University.

 In 1998 the Spurs met Suns in the first round of the Western Conference Playoffs.
 The Suns were seeded number 4 and the Spurs seeded number 5.
-The Spurs would win the series 3-1 in Tim Duncan's rookie year.
-The Spurs would lose to Utah 4-1 in the Western Conference Semifinals.
+The Spurs would win the series 3–1 in Tim Duncan's rookie year.
+The Spurs would lose to Utah 4–1 in the Western Conference Semifinals.

 This marked another major turning point in the rivalry as the Spurs would win three of the next four playoff matchups against the Suns.

 The Spurs and Suns have met 10 times in the playoffs.
 All of these meetings occurred from 1992 onwards.
 The Spurs have won 6 series and the Suns have won 4.

 2000s

 The rivalry went to a new level in this decade, because the Spurs and Suns met several times in the playoffs.
-The only Spurs series losses to the Suns occurred in the 2000 NBA playoffs, when Duncan was out with a knee injury and in the 2010 NBA playoffs, when the Suns put up the first 4-0 sweep in this rivalry.
+The only Spurs series losses to the Suns occurred in the 2000 NBA playoffs, when Duncan was out with a knee injury and in the 2010 NBA playoffs, when the Suns put up the first 4–0 sweep in this rivalry.

 The Spurs took the first round of the 2003 series from the Suns in six games on their way to their second NBA title.

 The two teams met in the 2005 Western Conference Finals.
 The revived Suns (who had posted the third-greatest turnaround in NBA history that season) went up against the second-seeded Spurs.
 San Antonio took home the bragging rights as they easily won in 5 games on their way to their third NBA title.